-Graduate students must satisfy the following requirements:
+For graduate degree completion, graduate students must satisfy the following requirements:

-- Earn a minimum CGPA of 3.00 on a scale of 4.00. - Successfully complete all courses as described in the study plan - Successfully completing all the program requirements without exceeding the allowed time frame, including those degrees which have practicum.

-- "Incomplete" grades are given to non-fulfilled requirements of the Master Degrees.
-Students must reapply for graduation in the following semester when the final grade has been officially recorded. - Transfer students must successfully earn a minimum of 75% of the course credits for the program at AUE.
+- Earn a minimum CGPA of 3.00 on a scale of 4.00. - Successfully complete all courses as described in the study plan - The Degree Completion requirements must be met within the timeframe of the program. - Transfer students must successfully earn a minimum of 75% of the course credits for the program at AUE. - Students pursuing non-thesis track: graduate student must sit and complete successfully the Graduate Comprehensive Exit Exam during their last semester and should achieve minimum 80% of each PLO, as detailed in the Comprehensive Exit Exam Policy.